 Why We Should All Be Obsessed With Perseverance

 When you encounter a difficult situation, do you keep trying or do you give up?
-Do you keep trying at something even when things don’t go as expected?
-Or do you move on to something else when you hit a roadblock?
+How about when things don’t go as expected?
+Do you move on to something else when you hit a roadblock?
+How you respond to difficulties is related to perseverance.

 Perseverance is the steady persistence in a course of action, in spite of difficulties, obstacles, or discouragement.
-It is so important that when coupled with passion, perseverance has been shown by research to be the single most important factor leading to success.
+Research has proven that perseverance is the single most important factor in achieving success.
 It is more important than IQ and is closely connected to follow through.

 Clear the Path to Getting What You Want

-We should all obsess with perseverance because it allows us to overcome the hard stuff and get to what we want.
+We should all obsess over perseverance because it helps us overcome the hard stuff and get to what we want.
 Without it, you won’t get far in life.
-To persevere in something, you must fight against bad experiences in the past and try to do it again differently, until it does work.
+To persevere in something, you must fight against past bad experiences and try it again differently, until it does work.
 When you learn to persevere, you will learn that you can accomplish amazing endeavors as long as you keep working at them.

-Like with many things, planning and time management were useful tools in helping her reach her goal to finish school.
+As with many things, planning and time management were useful tools in helping her reach her goal of finishing school.
 “I use the calendar, notes, and task apps built into my iPhone to manage my and my family’s lives,” she says, “Also —don’t be afraid to build time out for yourself or whatever it is you need to recharge.”
-After her consistent effort to finish school, Sara got her Bachelor of Science degree in Marketing from ASU’s WP Carey School of Business
+After her consistent effort to finish school, Sara got her Bachelor of Science degree in Marketing from ASU’s WP Carey School of Business.

 You Can Build Perseverance

-Contrary to what some might think, perseverance is something that you can learn.
+Contrary to what some might think, perseverance is something that you can gain.
 It starts with one action followed by many others, each bringing you closer to your goal.
 This process takes time.
-It’s almost never going to give you a feeling of instant gratification but the rewards can be huge.
+It’s almost never going to give you a feeling of instant gratification, but the rewards can be huge.

 For example, Bristoll’s husband started and stopped his education before completely committing to it.
-He attended school while managing a full-time job, a child, and a major illness.
-Despite the hardships that he faced, he stayed committed to his decision to finish school.
+He attended school while working a full-time job, caring for a child, and dealing with a major illness.
+Despite the hardships he faced, he remained committed to finishing school.
 He eventually graduated at 30 years old with a Bachelor of Arts in Business Administration.

 If You’re Not Building It, You’re Losing It